+Cleaning agent Observations

-Cleaning agent Observations Dipping the surface in the Rubbing the surface with
+Cleaning agent Dipping the surface in the Rubbing the surface with

-Cicarining agent

 liquid/solid-water paste liquid/paste and toothbrush

 Water No effect No effect

 Vinegar Cleaned Cleaned

 Baking soda No effect No effect

 Lemon juice Cleaned Cleaned

 Common salt No effect No effect

 Tamarind juice Cleaned Cleaned

 Ash Partly cleaned Partly cleaned

-Curd Slightly cleaned Slightly leaned
+Curd Slightly cleaned Slightly cleaned

 Detergent powder No effect No effect

 Please note that the table contains results of one set of trials.
 Your students' findings may vary depending on the purity of copper in the object, nature of tarnish layer, and also the source of cleaning agent.
-For example, a freshly prepared curd is not too sour and may not show the same effect as an old curd which is very sour.
+For example, freshly prepared curd is not too sour and may not show the same effect as some old curd which may be very sour.
 Q 1.
-From your observations, which of the cleaning agents cleaned your plates/wire strips.
+From your observations, which of the cleaning agents cleaned your plates/wire strips?

 Q 2.
-Was it necessary to rub for cleaning copper utensils in all cases?
+To clean the copper surfaces, was it necessary to rub the surface in all cases?

 Q 3.
-Which of these cleaning actions suggests a chemical change involved?
+Which of these cases of cleaning the copper surface involved a chemical change?

-If a cleaning agent cleaned the surface without any physical effort (i.e. just by keeping it in contact with the surface), then it can be called a chemical change.
-Thus students should check- in which case surface was cleaned without any effort.
+If a cleaning agent cleaned the surface without any physical effort (i.e., just by keeping it in contact with the surface), then it can be called a chemical change.
+Thus, students should check-in which cases the surface was cleaned without any effort.